jboulanger91/Zebrafish_CLEM/README.md

 ![Description of the image](home_img.png)

-**Figure X.** Short descriptive caption about what the image shows.

 This repository hosts collaborative analyses on the structure–function relationships in the zebrafish hindbrain, integrating anatomical connectivity, morphology-based predictions, and network modeling.

 ---